Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: Introduction

 where $e(z)=e^{2\pi iz},$ and the normalized Fourier coefficient $a_{\Phi}(n)$ of $\Phi(z)$ is defined by

-The set of all modular forms of fixed weight $k$ is a vector space; we denote it by $M_{k}.$ And we denote by $C_{k}$ the set of all modular forms in $M_{k}$ which have a zero constant term.
-Let $T_{n}$ be the $n$th Hecke operator on $C_{k},$ which means
+The set of all modular forms of fixed weight $k$ forms a vector space, denoted by $M_k$.
+We also define the subset $\mathcal{C}_{k} \subset M_k$ consisting of all modular forms in $M_k$ which have a zero constant term.
+For any positive integer $n$, the $n$th Hecke operator on $\mathcal{C}_{k}$ is defined as follows: